Tracking and management go hand in hand when it comes to success in many areas of life.

 Unlike the above financial management apps and financial tracking apps, Kubera is a totally all-in-one wealth management tool that enables the engaged investor to track and manage their complete portfolio no matter the asset classes.

-With Kubera’s easy-to-use platform, a user can track and manage their bank, brokerage, and cryptocurrency accounts; traditional assets; physical assets; and even digital assets — and monitor their value in any major currency.
+With Kubera’s easy-to-use platform, a user can track and manage their bank, brokerage, and cryptocurrency accounts (see everything we connect to here); traditional assets; physical assets; and even digital assets — and monitor their value in any major currency.